Europe is happy gambling with its politics

 Indeed, the spa town had yet to receive its first Syrian refugee.
 A few minutes later another voter told me he was voting for leave quite simply for change.

-All this has been explained at length by me and others as a kick at globalization, voters frustrated they're fears are being ignored by mainstream politicians; a choice between engaging with and hoping to reform globalists, or turning your back on them and hoping they'll go away and be replaced by something new and better.
+All this has been explained at length by me and others as a kick at globalization, voters frustrated their fears are being ignored by mainstream politicians; a choice between engaging with and hoping to reform globalists, or turning your back on them and hoping they'll go away and be replaced by something new and better.

 France, too, will soon be left with a binary choice in the upcoming presidential election.